30-year fixed mortgage interest rates

 Where rates are headed

-Once a week, Bankrate asks a panel of mortgage experts where they think mortgage rates will go over the next week.
+Once a week, Bankrate’s editorial team asks a panel of mortgage experts where they think mortgage rates will go over the next week.
 See Bankrate’s Rate Trends Page for weekly bets.

-In order to provide the latest rates, lenders across the nation respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
+For the latest rates, lenders nationwide respond to Bankrate’s weekday mortgage rates survey to bring you the most current rates available.
 Here you can see our latest marketplace average rates and an up to date analysis on current interest rates..

 Searching for the right mortgage lender?
-Check out reviews of top lenders.
+See Bankrate’s mortgage lender reviews.

 The rates you see above are Bankrate.com Site Averages.
 These calculations are run after the close of the previous business day and include rates and/or yields we have collected that day for a specific banking product.
 Bankrate.com site averages tend to be volatile — they help consumers see the movement of rates day to day.
 The institutions included in the “Bankrate.com Site Average” tables will be different from one day to the next, depending on which institutions’ rates we gather on a particular day for presentation on the site.